keyestudio/KS4050-Micro-bit-/docs/MakeCode/Projects/Project09.md

 ![Img](./media/top1.png)

 In this project, we take the micro:bit board as a core processing unit to read the values of its built-in sensors (including light sensor, temperature sensor, microphone) as well as external sensors (like PM2.5 dust sensor, steam sensor and solar ultraviolet sensor), and then these values will be displayed in real time on the OLED through I2C interface.

+At the same time, the rotation of the fan on the 130 motor module can be controlled by pressing button A on the Micro:bit board, and the water mist spraying from the atomization module can be controlled by pressing button B on the Micro:bit board.

 ![Img](./media/bottom1.png)